ebikechoices is supported by its audience. When you purchase through links on our site, we may earn a commission. Learn more

 - Good Value for Money

 Cyrusher contacted me to see if I’d be interested in testing their popular XF800 fat tyre electric bike, so I jumped at the chance!
 Cyrusher are a global brand and have fulfilment warehouses on all the continents – this review bike was sent from within the UK.

 I received my XF800 within 24 hours of the order being placed.
 This is impressive, as the delivery time stated on their website is 3-5 working days.
 I’m not sure if my delivery was an exception or they usually deliver this fast.
 I would imagine it depends on the courier (mine was delivered by DPD).

 Package weight (handling)

-The Cyrusher XF800 weighs in at around 32kg but with packaging and accessories, the box weighs close to 40kg.
-Mine was a 2-person delivery and they kindly took the box into my house.
+The Cyrusher XF800 weighs in at around 32kg, but with packaging and accessories, the box weighed close to 40kg.
+Mine was a 2-person delivery, and they kindly took the box into my house.
 If you live in a flat or up stairs, I would advise letting them know when you place the order.
 I had to take my box down stairs to access my back yard and it was a fair struggle!

 I’m very impressed with the level of packaging on the XF800, they haven’t left anything to chance and the bike was incredibly well protected all over.

 What’s in the box?

 Apart from the e-bike, other items include the charger (supplied with UK or EU plug), some very concise instructions, stickers, floor pump and some very nice tools – very impressive!

 Once all the packaging was removed, I had a look over the Cyrusher to check for any marks or defects on the paintwork.
 I’m pleased to say, the finish was flawless with no marks or blemishes.
 This extends to all the finishing kit – I couldn’t find any marks or scratches anywhere.
 Full marks here!